signaldust/bunny-jit/README.md

 allow it to break critical edges directly).

-Then `opt_cse` tries to globally combine all pairs of identical ops and place the combined op at the closest common dominator (one always exists), but only if it can reach the CCD by following a two-way dominator/post-dominator chain (ie. don't cross branches that don't also merge; this is ignored for the CCD itself, because if we come from two different branches, then both branches compute the same value and combining just results in smaller code).
+Then `opt_cse` tries to globally combine all pairs of identical ops and place the combined op at the closest common dominator (by SSA property there always exists a CCD where all the inputs are defined), but only if it can reach the CCD by following a two-way dominator/post-dominator chain (ie. don't cross branches that don't also merge, but diamonds are fine; this is ignored for the CCD itself, because if we come from two different branches, then both branches compute the same value and combining just results in smaller code).